 Having Confidence in Sales Means Not Needing to be Liked

 It’s true.
 You don’t have to be liked by every client that buys from you.
 As a matter of fact, you don’t have to be liked by everybody in general.
+That’s a scary thought for some, but overcoming that fear will help you in every possible respect.

 - They’re not going to please everybody.